Understanding Fragile Foal Syndrome

 How can I test to see if my horse is a carrier of Fragile Foal Syndrome?

 The only way to know for sure if your horse is a carrier of FFS is through genetic testing.
-Etalon Equine Genetics offers testing for FFS as an individual test and is included in our most comprehensive genetic testing panel.
+Etalon Equine Genetics offers testing for FFS as an individual test and is included in our Standard and Pro Packages, as well as our Health Panel.

 What will my horse’s results look like?